lee212/miniDeepMD/README.md

 ## Benchmark

+The mlcommons-like table provides an overview of the benchmarks in this repo.

 | Area | Benchmark | Dataset | Quality Target | Reference Implementation Model |
 | ---- | --------- | ------- | -------------- | ------------------------------ |
 | Scientific | Biomolecular Simulation | BBA | RMSD of 1.3 ± 0.5 A | DeepDriveMD |